 Feeding Kentucky is guided by a board of directors comprised of representatives of each of the 7 member food banks.
 They have over three decades of combined experience providing leadership to secure and distribute food to feed struggling Kentuckians, including program management, fiscal oversight, fundraising and advocacy efforts.
-The board meets quarterly to review financial reports, programmatic reports and discuss progress made toward strategic plan goals.
+The board meets bi-monthly to review financial reports, programmatic reports, and discuss progress made towards strategic plan goals.

 Kurt Reiber (Chair), President & CEO of Freestore Foodbank